micbuffa/WasabiDataset/README.md

 Initially, the songs lyrics were retrieved from the LyricsWikia service that helped bootstrap the WASABI project.
 However, we cannot redistribute the lyrics since these are copyrighted material.

-As of today (2020), LyricsWikia is no longer availabile.
+As of 2020, LyricsWikia is no longer availabile.
 Some NLP researchers managed to use our ML models on full lyrics that they obtained from other sources, in particular the commercial MusixMatch service (that provides large parts of the lyrics for free) or other online web site from where they could scrap the lyrics.

 We have plans to complete the dataset in the next three years (starting 2021), and we have already written scripts that use MusixMatch to perform lyrics analysis on the upcoming new content.